DocumentationWhy Pidgey?

 Launch your jobs

-// Week 1: Development with SQLite
+// Local dev with SQLite

 const pidgey = Pidgey({ adapter: 'sqlite' });

-// Month 1: Production with PostgreSQL
+// Production workloads with PostgreSQL

 const pidgey = Pidgey({ adapter: 'postgres', connection: DATABASE_URL });

-// Month 6: Scale with Redis
+// High-throughput scenarios with Redis

 const pidgey = Pidgey({ adapter: 'redis', options: { host: 'localhost' } });